kumatheworld/kurose-ross-solutions/main.typ

   + 2 Mbps / (1 Mbps / user) = 2 users
   + We can see from the above that a queuing delay can occur if and only if more than 2 users transmit simultaneously.
   + 20% = 0.2 as given.
+  + The queue grows if and only if all three users are transmitting simultaneously, the probability of which is $(0.2)^3=0.008$.
 == Problems
 #set enum(numbering: "P1.")
 == Wireshark Lab